ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 1. Put the battery into the keyboard: The pictures shows you how to correctly put the battery into the keyboard.
 2. Power the keyboard on by sliding the red switch to the right side:
 3. You can see the backlight under the keyboard area is turned on, press the aA key on the right under area to enter layer 3 and you can see the backlight under the pannel for the 4 big buttons starts to breath.
 4. Press the fitst big button on the left and double tap the trackpad: Now the keyboard has cleared the early pairing informations and is ready to pair with a new device.
-For the keyboard, this device is remember as device 1.
+For the keyboard, this device is remembered as device 1.
 5. Check the Bluetooth setting on your device and pair with the kaybord and now you can type with the keyboard.

 ## Multidevice connect